 Your computer has one or more cameras that enable you to connect with others for work or play.
 Cameras may be front facing, rear facing, or pop up.
-See Getting to know your computer on page 3 for camera details.
+See Getting to know your computer on page 4 for camera details.

 Most cameras allow you to video chat, record video, and record still images.
-Some also provide HD (highdefinition) or 3D capability, apps for gaming, or facial recognition software like Windows Hello.
+Some also provide HD (highdefinition) capability, apps for gaming, or facial recognition software like Windows Hello.
 See Securing your computer and information on page 38 for details about using Windows Hello.

-To use your camera:

-- 1. Type camera in the taskbar search box, and then select Camera from the list of applications. - 2.
-On select products, type Intel RealSense in the taskbar search box to explore additional features, demos, and apps.
+To use your camera, type camera in the taskbar search box, and then select Camera from the list of applications.